mat-ruszczycky/practice-react-todo/README.md

 ![FPO](./docs/images/fpo.png)

-### Rendering Approach
+### Rendering
-Rendering strategies determine how an application page's content is generated and displayed to the user, either through server-side rendering (HTML created on the server) or client-side rendering (HTML generated in the browser).
+Rendering strategies determine how an application's content is generated and displayed to the user.
 These strategies impact factors such as load speed, SEO, and interactivity.

 #### Client-Side Rendering (CSR):
 Shifts the rendering process to the client, where JavaScript generates most of the page's structure.
 The browser receives minimal HTML, fetches data, and dynamically renders content, making it ideal for highly interactive applications.